 For information about the free level 1 training being jointly presented by the Office of the Children’s e-Safety Commissioner please click here.

 Safe Connections /Safe Technology for women training (Level 2)

-We are significantly expanding our Safe Connections Program.
-Under the program, Telstra has donated 20,000 phones to WESNET to distribute to women experiencing DV through frontline agencies.
-Up until now, only WESNET members have been able to be distributing agencies, but shortly we will be expanding the program to include other frontline agencies.
-WESNET has also received government funding so that we can provide free training to agencies that sign on or who want to refer women to distributing agencies.
+We have significantly expanded our Safe Connections Program.
+Under the program, Telstra provides smartphones with a $30 start up package to WESNET to give to women experiencing DV through a network of frontline agencies.
+WESNET has also received government funding so that we can provide free training to agencies that sign on or who want to refer women to agencies participating in the program.
 This Level 2 training focuses on technology-facilitated abuse through Smart Phone technology.
-The program is just starting and we are in the early stages of implementation.
-To register interest in the program please click here.
+To read more about the program please click here.

 Face-to-Face Training Events and Webinars (Customised)

 The Women’s Services Network (WESNET) is pleased to present Technology Safety Training to interested members and others working with and supporting survivors and victims of abuse and violence.https://wesnet.org.au/about/contact/

 Initially developed in the US by the National Network to End Domestic Violence (NNEDV), Technology Safety Training educates service providers in the domestic and family violence sector to: